 Procedure for Making GST Payment – Electronic Cash Ledger

-The GST platform created by the Government has three ledgers for managing GST payment, liability, input credit, interest due, penalty due, late fee or any other amount – namely GST Electronic Liability Ledger, GST Electronic Credit Ledger and GST Electronic Cash Ledger.
-The three ledgers are used to balance the GST liability, credit and payments pertaining to each of the GST taxpayer.
-In this article, we look at the procedure for making GST payment and the Electronic Cash Ledger in detail.
+The GST platform created by the Government has three ledgers for managing GST payment, liability, input credit, interest due, penalty due, late fee or any other amount – namely GST Electronic Liability Ledger, GST Electronic Credit Ledger, and GST Electronic Cash Ledger.
+The taxpayer shall use these three ledgers to balance the GST liability, credit, and payments pertaining to each of the GST taxpayers.
+In this article, let us look at the procedure for making GST payment and the Electronic Cash Ledger in detail.

 GST Electronic Cash Ledger

-The GST electronic cash ledger is maintained in Form GST PMT-05 for each of the GST taxpayer.
-The GST Electronic Cash Ledger would have credit entries for amounts deposited towards GST liability and debit entries for the payments like GST tax, interest, penalty, fee or any other amount.
-The following is the format for the GST Electronic Cash Ledger or GST Form PMT-05:
+The GST electronic cash ledger is maintained in Form GST PMT-05 for each of the GST taxpayers.
+The GST Electronic Cash Ledger contains credit entries for amounts deposited towards GST liability and debit entries for the payments like GST tax, interest, penalty, fee, or any other amount.
+The following details the format for the GST Electronic Cash Ledger or GST Form PMT-05:

 Procedure for Depositing GST Payment

-To deposit a GST payment or to debit the GST electronic cash ledger account, the taxpayer or any person on the taxpayers behalf can generate a challan in Form GST PMT-06 on the GST Common Portal.
-Based on the GSTIN of the taxpayer, details like name and address of taxpayer, email address and mobile number on the account would be auto populated.
-The taxpayer must then enter the GST payment details like major heads of accounts (CGST, IGST, Cess, Sub-total, SGST and UTGST) and minor heads of accounts (Tax, Interest, Penalty, Fee, Others and Total).
+To deposit a GST payment or to debit the GST electronic cash ledger account, the taxpayer or any person on the taxpayers’ behalf can generate a challan in Form GST PMT-06 on the GST Common Portal.
+Based on the GSTIN of the taxpayer, details such as name and address of the taxpayer, email address, and mobile number on the account would be auto-populated.
+The taxpayer must then enter the GST payment details such as major heads of accounts (CGST, IGST, Cess, Sub-total, SGST, and UTGST) and minor heads of accounts (Tax, Interest, Penalty, Fee, Others and Total).

-Once the payment information is entered, the mode of payment must be entered along with the information of the payment depositor like Name, Designation, Signature and Date.
-FORM GST PMT-06 generated at the Common Portal is valid for a period of fifteen days.
+After providing the information of the payment, the taxpayer shall enter the mode of payment along with the information of the payment depositor such as Name, Designation, Signature, and Date.
+The portal generates FORM GST PMT-06 at the Common Portal.
+The validity of the Form extends for a period of fifteen days.

 Modes of Making GST Payment